Introduction

 for instantiation, configuration or anything in between. - Msg: data received and processed by the

-. - Err: the error that can be returned by the process when it fails.
+. - Err: the error that can be returned by the

 Trait Functions